These pages explain how to deploy MedCo in different scenarios.

 User test_explore_patient_list

-In the next window, click on Credentials, enter twice the user’s password, toggle to OFF
+, enter twice the user’s password, toggle to

-the Temporary button if desired and click Reset Password.
+button if desired and click

 Enter the new password of the user

-the user at the next login will need to update his password.
+Optionally toggle to OFF the Temporary button; if ON the user at the next login will need to update his password.

 Click on Reset Password.